fmhy/edit/docs/.vitepress/notes/captcha-4pda.md

 #### Captcha 4PDA

-Uise AI to translate the captcha.
+Use AI to translate the captcha.